LLNL/lime/shared/gdt_data/README.md

 #  Delay Tables
 ## Pre-generated tables

 This directory contains a collection of delay tables that have been previously generated.
 The tables in this location are used by lime/shared/standalone/clocks.c and lime/shared/linux/clocks.c.
-The tables hold clock delay values corresponding to a Gaussian Distribution for
+The tables hold clock delay values corresponding to a Gaussian Distribution.

 ## File naming

-clocks.c loads eight GDT files at run-time (one for each of the eight VLD instantiations).
-When generating new GDT files for loading at run-time, the basename of the generated files must be coordinated with the names expected by clocks.c.
-For example, the following snippet from clocks.c loads the eight GDTs:
+clocks.c in lime/shared/standalone and lime/shared/linux loads eight GDT files at run-time (one for each of the eight VLD instantiations).
+For example, the following code (in lime/shared/standalone/clocks.c) loads the eight GDTs:

 &nbsp;&nbsp;&nbsp;&nbsp; int gdt_0_0_b[1024] = {
 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; #include "gdt_data_g216.txt";